vasuganesha2/VR_ASSIGNMENT_1/README.md

 # Part 1: Coin Detection and Segmentation

 ## Overview
-This project focuses on detecting and segmenting circular objects (coins) from an image using OpenCV.
+This Jupyter Notebook focuses on detecting and segmenting circular objects (coins) from an image using OpenCV.
 The steps include:

 - Preprocessing the image
 - Detecting circular objects